IPMCMLAB/PANI-PPY-SC-XAI/README.md

 - Predictive mean matching (PMM)
 - Classification and regression trees (CART)

 Five completed datasets were generated with each method using 20 MICE iterations.
-The imputation workflow preserves observed values and constrains imputed AMR, BR, and CR values so that the electrode-composition fractions sum to 100%.

-The PMM and CART scripts contain user-specific input and output paths.
-These paths must be updated before the scripts are run on another system.

 ## Machine-learning workflow